Periodisation of Roman civilisation: Roman Empire and related

-Historians consider Augustus as the first Roman emperor though there was no formal office of emperor as Augustus took various Republican roles.
+Historians consider Augustus the first Roman emperor, though there was no formal office of emperor as Augustus took various Republican roles.
 Mary Beard claims the Empire's creation predates the Emperor and that Pompey makes a good claim to be the first emperor.

-The term Later Roman Empire was first used by J. B. Bury.
-It was replaced by late antiquity in the second half of the 20th century as the dominant paradigm by historians.
+The term later Roman Empire was first used by J. B. Bury.
+It was replaced by late antiquity as the dominant paradigm in the second half of the 20th century by historians.

-German historians consider the Roman imperial period as starting with the accession of Augustus in 27BC and ends with the conclusion of the crisis of the third century in 284AD.
+German historians consider the Roman imperial period as starting with the accession of Augustus in 27 BC and ending with the conclusion of the crisis of the third century in AD 284.

 Principate and Dominate

-Mommesen and the English constitutionalist school have long defined the powers of the emperor legally conferred on him.
-Mommesen's distinction had the affect of showing the sharp 'Republican' contrast of the principate with the dominate, with the later having reference to the Persian imperial court.
-Mommsen's approach was eventually rejected by historians, partly because he exaggerated the role of law played in the course of Roman state formation.
+Mommsen and the English constitutionalist school have long defined the powers of the emperor as legally conferred on him.
+Mommsen's distinction had the effect of showing the sharp 'Republican' contrast of the principate with the Dominate, with the latter having reference to the Persian imperial court.
+Mommsen's approach was eventually rejected by historians, partly because he exaggerated the role law played in the course of Roman state formation.
 Following Syme's shift in viewing Roman history, the principate is now seen as a variant of monarchy.

 Jochen Bleicken believes the terms Principate and Dominate used in modern scholarship for periodisation are not suitable.
-Its usage has less to do with the Romans and more to the citizens of the 19th and 20th centuries, contrasting the freedoms of the earlier times to the despots of later that linked with the Napoleons and other despots of their time who they had thrown out.
+Its usage has less to do with the Romans and more to do with the citizens of the 19th and 20th centuries, contrasting the freedoms of earlier times with the despots of later times, linked with the Napoleons and other despots of their time whom they had thrown out.